jrihon/thesis/chapters/00_chapter/00_section_02.typ

 Several groups  were tasked to come up with a program (e.g. Lavery group made Curves+ #mcite(("Lavery2009Curves"), biblio), Wilson group made 3DNA #mcite(("Lu20033DNA"), biblio)) that would be held against the following criteria: (i) follow IUPAC nomenclature #mcite(("Iupac1983nucleicacids"), biblio), (ii) make a general purpose software to describe polynucleotide chains, (iii) adhere to a specific set of instructions on how to construct reference basis frames in order to (iv) define parameters on rotations and translations of basepairs (see @fig-appendix-basepairorient for an overview of the defined basepair parameters).

 Over the years, the two aforementioned packages have blown the competition out of the field.
 Their usage is applied to parametrising groove widths, helical size of duplexes and of course basepair orientations.
 Unfortunately, there are gaping problems with the current set of definitions employed to describe these basepair orientations.
-While widths, size and inclination degree per basepair are unequivocally defined by the objective atomic positioning, the protocols on how the reference basisframes are derived - an orthonormal basis used to compute for the orientations - are decided at the sole discretion of the group coding the software.
+While widths, size and inclination degree per basepair are unequivocally defined by the objective atomic positioning, the protocols on how the reference basisframes - an orthonormal basis used to compute for the orientations - are derived are decided at the sole discretion of the group coding the software.
 //
 ==== The problem with the current definitions
 @fig-referenceframes visually represents the algebra that goes on in the backend - the logic and calculations - of the respective software that will be discussed.
 At present, one key problem is the report of the convention #mcite(("Dickerson1989Cambridge"), biblio) basing the definitions off of the HELIB software, a tool and its publication that have been lost to the annals of science.
 //This is quite the problem because the way basisframes were defined had to follow the reasoning of the authors that designed HELIB.
-To impose the definition set of the authors that designed HELIB would require information should remain publicly available to this day.
+To impose the definition set of the authors that designed HELIB would require information that should be publicly available, even to this day.
 //Seeing as basisframes had to be defined by following the reasoning of the authors that designed HELIB, the problem quickly becomes apparent.
 The point made in the previous paragraph (iii) lacks substance, because definitions were based on tradition and not on objective matters.
 For a reference system to be an objective way of quantification, it must not be biased and yet the report dictates the orientation and location of an arbitrary orthonormal basis.
 It is stated that the x-axis needs to be pointed into the major groove, the y-axis towards the backbone and the z-axis is the cross product of this plane.